scriptrdotio/libraries/fitbit/README.md

 # fitbit connector
 ## About fitbit
-[fitbit](http://www.fitbit.com/) is a company that designs wearable trackers for fitness and physical activities.
+[fitbit](http://www.fitbit.com/) is a company that designs wearable trackers and devices for fitness and physical activities.
 These trackers and the information they generate are accessible through REST APIs.
 ## Purpose of the scriptr.io connector for fitbit
 The purpose of this connector is to simplify the way you access fitbit's APIs by providing you with a few native objects that you can directly integrate into your own scripts.